-The Music course provides students with the opportunity to acquire the knowledge, understanding and skills necessary for active engagement and enjoyment of performing, composing, and listening.
-The study of music fosters knowledge, understanding and skills that contribute to lifelong processes of learning and to the appreciation and enjoyment of music.
+The Music course provides students with the opportunity to acquire the knowledge, understanding and skills necessary for active engagement and enjoyment of performing, composing, and ceramics, photography, video, filmmaking, design, crafts, and architecture.
+The study of visual arts includes research of artists and their artworks, visual arts, and techniques as well as practical projects.